pritishmishra/takeaways/README.md

 #### Supervised vs Unsupervised Learning:
 - **Supervised Learning:**
 - Supervised learning is the machine learning task of inferring a function from labeled training data.
 The training data consist of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
 A supervised learning algorithm analyzes the training data and produces an inferred function, which can be used for mapping new examples.
+- Supervised learning problems are categorized into "regression" and "classification" problems.
+In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
+In a classification problem, we are instead trying to predict results in a discrete output.
+In other words, we are trying to map input variables into discrete categories.
+- More info on this topic in a single article: https://jalammar.github.io/visual-interactive-guide-basics-neural-networks
 - **Unsupervised Learning:**
 - Unsupervised machine learning is the machine learning task of inferring a function to describe hidden structure from "unlabeled" data (a classification or categorization is not included in the observations).
 Since the examples given to the learner are unlabeled, there is no evaluation of the accuracy of the structure that is output by the relevant algorithm—which is one way of distinguishing unsupervised learning from supervised learning and reinforcement learning.